Gabaldonlab/Q-PHAST/wiki/running.md

 - If you are running on Windows you also need to run the XLauch application (with all default parameters) BEFORE running this pipeline.

 - Note that in this example we only used a subset of 5 images (to ease testing), which would be insufficient to get accurate measurenents.

+- You can also run the `main.py` in a non-interactive manner.
+To do so you should provide all the arguments (output folder, docker image ...) through the command line.
+Type `python3 main.py -h` to understand how to use this script.
+Note that, if you provide any argument it runs in a non-interactive manner.